Nette Http 3.1: much smarter sessions

 };

-When testing the new behavior, keep in mind that Tracy starts a session in developer mode because it uses it to display redirect bars and AJAX requests in the Tracy Bar.
+When testing the new behavior, remember that in development mode, Tracy starts the session because it uses it to display redirection bars and AJAX requests in the Tracy Bar.
+From version 2.9, Tracy no longer uses sessions, precisely to better debug session functionality.